vala-lang/vala-www/content/blog/c-off-ramp.md

 authors = ["Reuben Thomas"]
 +++

+Hi!
+I’m Reuben, a long-time free software maintainer and author.
+One of my specialities is taking on mature projects from their original authors and maintaining them long-term.

+In this post, I want to talk about how I’ve rewritten entire projects in Vala, to make them easier, more productive and more fun to maintain.

 Vala works well with C—that’s one of its primary features and design choices.
-But these abilities can be used for another purpose: in this post I will show how Vala can be used as a “smooth off-ramp” for C, converting old code step-by-step to more-maintainable Vala, without an “all or nothing” rewrite, and with the ability to reimplement C libraries in Vala, so that existing C code can still call them.
+But these abilities can be used for another purpose: to provide a “smooth off-ramp” for C, converting old code step-by-step to more-maintainable Vala, without an “all or nothing” rewrite, and with the ability to reimplement C libraries in Vala, so that existing C code can still call them.

+Over the few years, I have rewritten two small–to–medium-sized C code bases in Vala: the minimal Emacs clone [GNU Zile](https://www.gnu.org/software/zile) and the spell-checking meta-library [Enchant](https://abiword.github.io/enchant/), which has been used by GNOME for years, most recently by [libspelling](https://gitlab.gnome.org/GNOME/libspelling), which provides spell-checking in the [GNOME Text Editor](https://apps.gnome.org/TextEditor/).
+In the rest of this post, I’ll focus on the challenges I faced doing these rewrites, how Vala helped me, and discuss whether such a drastic move (of rewriting entire code bases) was in fact a good idea.

 ## Vala is good at talking to C